kesselborn/http-fs/README.md

 # http-fs

-unsecure http server to get/put/delete files in a directory
+insecure http server to get/put/delete files in a directory

 # Usage